- Our increasingly digital world makes online marketing a necessity instead of an option for small businesses.

 Think about the world we currently live in.
 If you’re craving Italian food, you’re likely to google ‘Italian restaurants in my area’ to find something you like.
 If you’re looking for an outfit for an upcoming event, you might search online stores looking for something appropriate.
 There is no doubt that we live in a world where technology and our spending habits are completely intertwined.
 Even when we prefer to go into a store and find a product, many of us will search online first to see who has the best price available.

-Therefore, being seen online is a fundamental component of success for businesses in 2019 – no matter what you’re offering.
-A recent online shopping report by Australia Post predicted that by 2020, 1 in 10 items will be bought online throughout the country.
+Therefore, being seen online is a fundamental component of success for businesses now – no matter what you’re offering.
+A recent online shopping report by Australia Post predicted 1 in 10 items in 2020 will be bought online throughout the country.
 This statistic sends a huge message to business owners; at the end of the day, if you’re not leveraging the power of the online world to convert customers, you are limiting your opportunity for growth.

 Digital marketing, when done right, can help your brand succeed in a few ways.
 By utilising the best strategies and platforms to reach your audience, you can: